hmrc/amls-frontend/README.md

  sm --stop AMLS_ALL

-To start the app locally:
+To start the app locally, kill the service AMLS_FRONTEND and then start using the command below

- sbt "run 9220"
+ sbt "run 9222"